 - With a monthly payment schedule, you make 12 payments in a year.

-- When you go to a bi-weekly payment schedule, the payment amount is about half of what you pay on a monthly schedule.
+- When you go to a bi-weekly payment schedule, the payment amount is about half of what you pay on a monthly plan.

-- HOWEVER, on a bi-weekly payment schedule, you make 26 payments in a year (52 weeks, divided by 2).
+- HOWEVER, on a bi-weekly payment schedule, you make 26 payments in a year (52 weeks in the year, divided by 2).

 The faster you pay off debt, the less interest gets added.
-Since interest is added at the end of every month, debt restructuring means fewer months where interest charges are tacked onto your total bill.
+Since interest accrues at the end of every month, debt restructuring means fewer months where interest charges add to your total bill.

 Think about it – for every year you use a bi-weekly schedule, that’s one less month of added interest on your loan or that line of credit.
-That can be a huge difference on loans like your mortgage or even just on your credit cards.
+That can be a considerable difference with loans like your mortgage or even just on your credit cards.
 For a 4-year auto loan, that would mean you could finish paying the full amount off in the first few months of that last year.
-With a mortgage, you could save years on the payoff, which would save you thousands on added interest.
+With a mortgage, you could save years on the payoff, which would save you thousands of added interest.

-The calculator below is designed to help you assess the value of moving to a bi-weekly payment schedule on a single line of credit.
+The calculator below can help you assess the value of moving to a bi-weekly payment schedule on a single line of credit.
 If this looks like a good option, call your lender to see if they’ll allow you to adjust your payment schedule.
 If you have multiple loans you want to restructure, look online for a reputable debt restructuring service provider.

 It’s important to note that restructuring and debt consolidation are two different things.
-Debt restructuring won’t save you money every month or every year – in fact, you may end up paying slightly more so you can eliminate your debt efficiently.
-Debt consolidation is where you can reduce your monthly payments so it’s easier to eliminate debt on a restricted budget.
-As always, if you have question or need more information, call Consolidated Credit today at 1-888-294-3130 or complete our Debt Analysis form to request help online.
+Debt restructuring won’t save you money every month or every year.
+You may end up paying slightly more so you can eliminate your debt efficiently.
+Debt consolidation is where you can reduce your monthly payments, so it’s easier to eliminate debt on a restricted budget.
+As always, if you have a question or need more information, call Consolidated Credit today at (855) 217-6843 or complete our Debt Analysis form to request help online.